Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Programming Tools

+- **LLM App Editor**: Often, people have feedback on the apps or websites that they use.
+With LLMs, it should be possible to decompile any Android app or website sufficiently to be able to fix the proposed bug or insert the proposed feature via a text interface and environment with good enough simulation and understanding of if the bug could be fixed or the feature could be added.
+Seems doable as the next iteration of Devin/Cursor-like flows.
 - Automatically track all the keyboard shortcuts/clicks you do within an editor, and suggest/generate keybindings and commands for your most inefficient workflows (an interactive way to practice forgotten yet useful vim shortcuts, for instance)
 - **Github Dead Link Fixer**: A website that lets you put in a Github repo, and it'll automatically make PR fixing all the dead links via replacing them with archive.org links like [this Github bot](https://github.com/tmcw/notfoundbot).
 - **Auto-Archiver**: A greasemonkey/tampermonkey script to automatically in the background, backup all visited pages and their hyperlinks to Internet Archive.